-Stephanie’s recent engagements include litigation over the scope of a multi-billion dollar facilities use contract; class action defense of distance learning programs; defense of fraud claims involving financial investments; multi-million-dollar insurance disputes for large corporate policyholders; pharmaceutical product liability defense; contract disputes involving global and small businesses; and the defense of non-competition, trademark and copyright litigation.
-At trial, she is adept at presenting technical issues to judges and juries, bringing to bear her advanced training in statistical analysis and scientific research.
+Stephanie’s recent engagements include litigation over the scope of a multi-billion dollar facilities use contract; class action defense of distance learning programs; defense of fraud claims involving financial investments; insurance disputes for large corporate policyholders; pharmaceutical product liability defense; contract disputes involving global and small businesses; and the defense of non-competition, trademark and copyright litigation.
+At trial, she is adept at presenting technical issues to judges and juries, bringing to bear her advanced doctoral training in statistical analysis and scientific research.
 Whether as trial counsel, national coordinating counsel, regional counsel, or as a member of a “virtual firm” created to address specific client problems, Stephanie focuses on framing effective legal strategies and achieving results that serve her client’s business goals.

-A frequent author and CLE speaker, Stephanie created and was the first editor of PLI's Product Liability Litigation: Current Law, Strategy and Best Practices; and has been honored by several other groups for the quality of her legal work.
-She has been named a Leading Lawyer, was granted the PLAC President’s Award, and was selected by Lawdragon Magazine as one of the “500 Leading Litigators in America.”
+A frequent author and CLE speaker, Stephanie created and is the lead editor of Product Liability Litigation: Current Law Strategies and Best Practices, 2d Edition.
+Practising Law Institute (PLI), 2021.
+She has been named a Leading Lawyer and Best Lawyer, was granted the PLAC President’s Award, and was selected by Lawdragon Magazine as one of the “500 Leading Litigators in America.”
 She is “AV Preeminent” peer review rated by Martindale-Hubbell, reflecting the highest peer recognition for both ethical standards and legal ability.
 Stephanie and the Firm were profiled for the “unique quality of their work” in the Chicago Lawyer cover article, “Work at a Very High Level.”